 Performing arts presents the fundamentals of acting.
 Basic skills are taught and practiced through games, exercises, and improvisations in order to learn clarity of speech, projection of voice, concentration, the expansion of physical, vocal, and emotional expression, and the growth of imagination and creativity.
 The Fourth Graders perform a play in the spring.
 The students audition, attend rehearsals, and put on two performances.
 They learn the art of becoming a team in which all are involved directly in the building and outcome of the production.

 Lower School Art and Design

-Lower School art classes also meet twice a week.
-The elementary art program, which is grade-specific in terms of content, continues to be multimedia with a focus on elements and principles of design, art history, modern artists, and the study of Florida and its multicultural flavor.
+Art takes a multimedia approach with a focus on elements and principles of design, art history, modern artists, and the study of Florida and its multicultural demographics.
 We follow the social studies and geography curricula to introduce cultural art forms and art history.
-The Art Department participates in many community activities.
-The students participate in area exhibits and design invitations and program covers for school events.
+Students participate in area exhibits and design invitations and program covers for school events.
 They also help with scenery for theatrical productions.
 The program is enriched by visiting artists and museum trips.